-5. Ramps (2) are required for the front fascia (3) to clear the flatbed (1).
+Ramps (2) are required for the front fascia (3) to clear the flatbed (1).
 The ramp height should be approximately 102 mm (4 in).
 Lower the flatbed onto the set of ramps.

-Notice: If ramps are not used, the front fascia will come into contact with the flatbed and may cause damage.
+If ramps are not used, the front fascia will come into contact with the flatbed and may cause damage.
 Always use ramps.

-6. After the front tires are on the flatbed adjust the flatbed upward to provide additional clearance between the air dam, fascia, and flatbed.

-When the fascia has enough clearance to clear the flatbed, lower the flatbed, and finish pulling the vehicle onto the flatbed.
+- After the front tires are on the flatbed adjust the flatbed upward to provide additional clearance between the air dam, fascia, and flatbed. - When the fascia has enough clearance to clear the flatbed, lower the flatbed, and finish pulling the vehicle onto the flatbed. - Use the proper nylon strap harnesses around the tires to secure them to the flatbed car carrier.